clambin/tado-exporter/README.md

 * **version**: show version
 * **help**: show all available commands

-To enable the bot, add a bot to the workspace's Custom Integrations and add the API Token in the configuration file above (*controller.tadobot.token*).
+To enable the bot, add a bot to the Custom Integrations of your Slack workspace and add the API Token in `controller.tadobot.token`.

-## Tado Client API
+## Tadoº client implementation

-The Tado Client API implementation can be found in [GitHub](https://github.com/clambin/tado).
-The API should be fairly stable at this point, so feel free to reuse for your own projects.
+tado uses the Tadoº Go Client found at [GitHub](https://github.com/clambin/tado).
+Feel free to reuse for your own projects.

 ## Authors